 The Office of Equity must have the authority to enforce standards and requirements.
 It should assess each agency's performance and produce a report that details the agency's strengths and accomplishments, areas for continued improvement, and areas for corrective action.
-In response to these assessments, each agency must submit a plan and timeline for improvement, which includes: an acknowledgement of areas to address; a plan with action steps to address each area; and a timeline with milestones for progress checks.20 agencies with the tools and need to implement practices assistance they more equitable
+In response to these assessments, each agency must submit a plan and timeline for improvement, which includes: an acknowledgement of areas to address; a plan with action steps to address each area; and a timeline with milestones for progress checks.
+12